-Effective January 1, 2025 (or the first pay period after ratification of this Agreement if ratification occurs later than January 31, 2025), wages for classifications covered by this bargaining unit shall be as set forth in the attached salary scale, and employees will be placed at the closest step on their new scale that does not result in a decrease in pay as of that date.
+Section 5.1.
+Wages.
+Effective January 1, 2025 (or the first pay period after ratification of this Agreement if ratification occurs later than March 12, 2025), wages for classifications covered by this bargaining unit shall be as set forth in the attached salary scale, and employees will be placed at the closest step on their new scale that does not result in a decrease in pay as of that date.
 Employees whose pay is higher than the top step of their new scale will be frozen until the pay for their new top step exceeds their current rate of pay, at which time they will be placed at the closest step that does not result in a decrease in pay.
-After employees have been placed on the new scale, the salary chart will be increased by three point six percent (3.6%).
+After employees have been placed on the new scale, the salary chart will be increased by 3.6%.